-If, in your opinion, your concern requires an urgent or immediate response, you should contact the School Office, Tel.: 028 9097 5445; email: psychology@qub.ac.uk, who will either deal with your enquiry or direct you to someone who can help.
+If, in your opinion, your concern requires an urgent or immediate response, you should contact the School Office, Tel.: 028 9097 5445; Helpdesk: https://go.gub.ac.uk/psy-office; , who will either deal with your enquiry or direct you to someone who can help.
 Note: The School Office is open to deal with enquiries from 8.45-4.00 on working days.